chapel-lang/chapel/doc/rst/language/spec/modules.rst

 ``unqualified-list`` that does not exist or is not visible in the respective module.

-A type may be listed in an ``unqualified-list`` for an import of a module which contains tertiary method definitions for that type.
-Listing the type in this way will allow such methods to be visible in scopes where the ``import`` statement is visible.
-These fields and methods cannot be specified in an ``unqualified-list`` on their own.
-Methods and fields defined in the type's definition or secondary methods defined in the same scope as the type are already visible to any instance of the type, see :ref:`Method_Calls`.
+When the ``unqualified-list`` for an import of a module contains a type, its tertiary methods that are defined in that module, if any, are visible in the scopes where the ``import`` statement is visible.
+Methods cannot be specified in an ``unqualified-list`` on their own.
+Fields, and primary and secondary methods are visible to any instance of the type regardless of import statements, see :ref:`Method_Calls`.

 Within an ``unqualified-list``, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from